pnp/blog/content/post/spfx-toolkit-vscode-v-4-0-release/index.md

 ## Changes in sign-in to Microsoft 365 Tenant

-In order for SPFx Toolkit to be able to perform actions on your tenant, like deploying your SPFx project, or granting the web API permissions, it needs some kind off Entra Application Registration that defines what scopes and permissions SPFx Toolkit will have to manipulate your tenant.
-Till now this VS Code extension, similarly like other PnP products, used the 'PnP Management Shell' multi-tenant app registration which was maintained and distributed from the PnP tenant.
-This was really convinient and fast way to get you up and running but unfortonatly this method will not be availalbe anymore after 9 of Semptber.
+In order for SPFx Toolkit to be able to perform actions on your tenant, like deploying your SPFx project, or granting the web API permissions, it needs some Entra Application Registration that defines what scopes and permissions SPFx Toolkit will have to manipulate your tenant.
+Till now this VS Code extension, similarly to other PnP products, used the 'PnP Management Shell' multi-tenant app registration which was maintained and distributed from the PnP tenant.
+This was really convenient and fast way to get you up and running but unfortunately, this method will not be available anymore after 9 September.
 You may read more details about this change in this [blog post](https://pnp.github.io/blog/post/changes-pnp-management-shell-registration/).

-Just to be clear, although it is a bit problematic this change is done for the best to encourage customers to improve their security posture by using their own single tenant app registrations with just the scopes and permissions which are needed.
+Just to be clear, although it is a bit problematic this change is done for the best.
+To encourage customers to improve their security posture by using their own single-tenant app registrations with just the scopes and permissions that are needed.

-In this release we tried to make this transfer as easy as possible not only updating the default sign-in experience but also by providing you additional features that will allow you to setup your own Application Registration for SPFx Toolkit in matter of seconds 🤯.
+In this release, we tried to make this transfer as easy as possible not only by updating the default sign-in experience but also by providing you additional features that will allow you to setup your own Application Registration for SPFx Toolkit in a matter of seconds 🤯.
 Let's go over the changes.

-If you are already signed in to your tenant using the previous methos, after you upgrade SPFx Toolkit which usually it is done automatically by VS Code, then you will see a warning message explaining you the change and encouraging you to reauthenticate to your tenant ASAP.
+If you are already signed in to your tenant using the previous method, after you upgrade SPFx Toolkit which usually it is done automatically by VS Code, then you will see a warning message explaining you the change and encouraging you to reauthenticate to your tenant ASAP.

-After you click on the 'Sign in to Microsoft 365' button you will now see an additional prompt to either proceed with the rest of the authentication using your own existing Application Registration if you have one, or open up and additional page that will guide you over the process to create one
+After you click on the 'Sign in to Microsoft 365' button you will now see an additional prompt to either proceed with the rest of the authentication using your own existing Application Registration if you have one, or open up an additional page that will guide you over the process to create one

 ![sign in options](images/sign-in-options.png)